White House preparing for McMaster exit as early as next month

 Mr. Biegun did not respond himself to a request for comment, but Ford Motor Company spokesperson Christin Baker said, "Steve has no plans to leave Ford."

-“We frequently face rumor and innuendo about senior administration officials.
-There are no personnel announcements at this time,” White House Principal Deputy Press Secretary Raj Shah said in response.
+White House Principal Deputy Press Secretary Raj Shah said: “We frequently face rumor and innuendo about senior administration officials.
+There are no personnel announcements at this time."

+NSC spokesman Michael Anton responded by saying that he was just with the president and McMaster in the Oval Office.
+"President Trump said that the NBC News story is ‘fake news,’ and told McMaster that he is doing a great job," Anton said.

 McMaster had no ties to the Trump campaign and was serving as director of the Army Capabilities Integration Center in Virginia when he was named national security adviser on Feb.
 20, 2017, choosing to remain an active duty Army lieutenant general rather than retire from military service.